Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Core Features

-Asana Commit Linking enforces that every commit includes a reference to an Asana task.
+Asana Commit Linking confirms every commit references an Asana task.
 This creates automatic traceability between code changes and project management.
-When investigating a bug six months from now, any developer can immediately understand the context behind any commit.
+When investigating a bug six months later, any developer can immediately understand the context behind any commit.
 The format is standardized: [ASANA-12345] Your commit message here.

-Pre-push Validation runs build processes and validations before code is pushed to the remote repository.
-This catches broken builds before they enter the CI pipeline, reducing failed builds and the associated context-switching costs.
+Pre-push Validation runs build processes and validations before code reaches the remote repository.
+This catches broken builds before they enter CI, reducing failed builds and the associated context-switching costs.

-Branch Naming Conventions enforce consistent branch names that encode information about the type of work being done.
+Branch Naming Conventions produce consistent branch names that encode the type of work being done.
 This makes repository navigation intuitive and supports automated workflows that key off branch names.

-Code Quality Tools apply our standard ESLint, Prettier, and TypeScript configurations.
-These are versioned and maintained centrally, so updates propagate to all projects simultaneously.
+Code Quality Tools apply standard ESLint, Prettier, and TypeScript configurations.
+These are versioned and maintained centrally, so updates propagate to all projects at once.

 Implementation Approach

-Rather than building everything from scratch, RaftStack CLI orchestrates existing tools.
-It leverages Husky for Git hooks, commitlint for message validation, and standard linting tools for code quality.
-The CLI's value is in the curation and configuration of these tools, not in reimplementing their functionality.
+Rather than building from scratch, RaftStack CLI coordinates existing tools.
+It uses Husky for Git hooks, commitlint for message validation, and standard linting tools for code quality.
+The CLI's value is in curation and configuration, not in reimplementing existing functionality.

 Installation is straightforward for any npm-based project: